 - Cook the rice according to pack instructions, set aside.170 g long grain rice

-- Heat the oil in a non-stick saucepan or wok on medium heat, add the garlic and ginger, fry for 1 minute, then add the cooked minced beef, soy sauce and sriracha sauce, fry for 2-3 minutes (stir occasionally).500 g cooked minced beef, 2 teaspoon soy sauce, 1 teaspoon sesame oil, 1 clove garlic, 1.5 cn fresh root ginger, 1.5 teaspoon sriracha sauce
+- Heat the oil in a non-stick saucepan or wok on medium heat, add the garlic and ginger, fry for 1 minute, then add the cooked ground beef, soy sauce and sriracha sauce, fry for 2-3 minutes (stir occasionally).500 g cooked ground beef, 2 teaspoon soy sauce, 1 teaspoon sesame oil, 1 clove garlic, 1.5 cn ginger, 1.5 teaspoon sriracha sauce

-- Add the Pak Choi, cook for 3-4 minutes until slightly softened.1 pak choi, thinly sliced
+- Add the Pak Choi, cook for 3-4 minutes until slightly softened.1 pak choi

 - Add the kimchi and fry for 30 seconds, then add the cooked rice, mix until combined.
 Add salt and pepper, mix again.4 tablespoon kimchi